Code-Institute-Submissions/TheDesignHouse/documentation/validation/ux-testing.md

 ## colors

-* For to keep the colour style and do a good contrast, from the whitesmoke body background color, to footer and other elemenet such as logo, navbar I decided for black and for the contents inside footer I got black as well.
+* For to keep the color style and do a good contrast, from the whitesmoke body background color, to footer and other elemenet such as logo, navbar I decided for black and for the contents inside footer I got black as well.

 ![header-color](https://res.cloudinary.com/anto8913/image/upload/v1613646608/logo_and_navbar_color_contrast_iqhkxj.jpg)
 ![contents-color](https://res.cloudinary.com/anto8913/image/upload/v1613646614/contents_color_contrast_rv7p69.jpg)